-It was really cold on Friday late evening.
-After the “climate shame” photo shoot I left Oksnehallen Hall in Copenhagen’s Vesterbro district – the alternative venue given to NGOs, civil society and observers by the Danish Foreign Minister in response to the restricted access at the Bella Center.
+It is super cold on Friday late evening.
+I leave Oksnehallen Hall for city hall square.
+Greenpeace organises the “climate shame” photo shoot at Oksnehallen Hall in Copenhagen’s Vesterbro district – the alternative venue given to NGOs, civil society and observers by the Danish Foreign Minister in response to the restricted access at the Bella Center.
 It’s equipped with television links to the Bella Center until the end of COP15.

-Walking from Oksnehallen Hall to city hall square (Radhuspladsen) to the end of Kongens Nytorv shopping street – quite a long walk – I was stopping at “100 places to remember before they disappear” – an outdoor photo exhibition hosted by CO+Life and Care Denmark showing 100 places on earth that are in danger of disappearing within the next few generation due to climatic changes and other human influences on the environment.
+From the City Hall Square (Radhuspladsen) to the end of Kongens Nytorv shopping street is quite a long walk – I end up at “100 places to remember before they disappear” – an outdoor photo exhibition hosted by CO+Life and CARE Denmark showing 100 places on earth that are in danger of disappearing within the next few generation due to climatic changes and other human influences on the environment.

 The backdrop to the photo exhibition was a large billboard on the building of the European Environmental Agency that read “Bend the Trend !”

-The graph on the billboard showed the Copenhagen Climate Summit as a moment in history.
-It showed an increase in Greenhouse Gas Emissions (GHG) and average global temperatures from 1970 to 2050.
-In the middle was marked “COP15 today” then an upward arrow, the result of “Doing Nothing More” which will bring us to climate change havoc and a downward arrow of “Acting Ambitiously Together” that will keep far below 2 degree – the safe level scientists say will prevent dangerous climate change.
+The graph on the billboard shows the Copenhagen Climate Summit as a moment in history.
+It illutrates an increase in Greenhouse Gas Emissions (GHG) and average global temperatures from 1970 to 2050.
+In the middle is marked “COP15 today” then an upward arrow, the result of “Doing Nothing More” which will bring us to climate change havoc and a downward arrow of “Acting Ambitiously Together” that will keep far below 2 degree – the safe level scientists say will prevent dangerous climate change.

-I understood why it’s called “Bend the Trend” and was not so sure the outcome from the last day of negotiations will achieve this.
-I recalled the latest update e-mail from Greenpeace International Political team;
+I understand why it’s called “Bend the Trend” and question the outcome from the last day of negotiations weather or not to achieve this.
+I recall the latest update from Greenpeace International Political team;

 “…The Copenhagen Climate Summit has been on the calendar for two years.
 That the leaders of the rich world have turned up here with empty rhetoric and even emptier pockets beggars belief.
 This is particularly reprehensible given the pledges made by developing countries to curb their emissions.
 There are only a couple of hours left to put this right.